-Pour the half gallon of milk into your crock pot and turn it on low.
-Cook it for 2 hours and 45 minutes (set the timer to remember to turn it off!)
+- Pour the milk into your slow cooker and turn it on low.
+Cook it for 2 hours and 45 minutes.

-After 2 hours and 45 minutes, turn the crock pot off and let it sit down 3 hours.
+- After 2 hours and 45 minutes, turn the crock pot off and let it sit for 3 hours.

-Spoon a small amount of the milk into a small bowl and add the half cup of yogurt to it.
-Mix together thoroughly.
+- Spoon a cup of the warm milk into a small bowl and add the half cup of yogurt to it.
+Mix thoroughly.

-Dump this mixture back into the milk in the crock pot and mix it around well.
+- Dump this mixture back into the milk in the slow cooker and mix it around well.

-Put the lid back on your crock pot and wrap the crock pot with a large beach towel or blanket (make sure the crock pot is unplugged and turned off!).
-Yes, I know, it sounds a little ridiculous to wrap a crock pot with a beach towel, but I did some research online and it seems that the experts recommend this step as it helps keep the heat in the crock pot and allows it to cool more slowly.
+- Put the lid back on your slow cooker and wrap the crock pot with a large beach towel or blanket (make sure the crock pot is unplugged and turned off!).

-Let the beach-towel-wrapped crock pot sit for 8-12 hours (or overnight).
-After 8-12 hours, it should be thickened.
+- Let the beach-towel-wrapped crock pot sit for 8-12 hours (or overnight).
+At this point, the yogurt should be thickened.

-Spoon yogurt into jars or plastic containers and refrigerate a few hours before eating.
+- Spoon yogurt into jars or plastic containers and refrigerate for a few hours before eating.